 Please check the MSP Website for up-to-date information on eligibility, application requirements, and deadlines.

 As specified in the regulations of the Graduate School, a major professor will be assigned to every person enrolled in the program to advise and supervise his or her work.
-Those admitted to the program will consult with the MSP coordinator for assistance in identifying an appropriate major advisor.
-The responsibility of this advisor will be to assist in selecting a cohesive sequence of courses and developing a rationale for that sequence.
-The major professor and MSP Coordinator must approve the Plan of Study.
 Students may request a specific faculty advisor who aligns with their research and professional interests, if desired; however, fulfillment of such requests are not guaranteed.